Mohammad-Ali-Soomro/Dareecha-2.0/README.md

 3. Commit your changes (`git commit -m 'Add amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+## Troubleshooting

+### NPM Installation Error: "file argument must be of type string"

+If you encounter the error `npm error code ERR_INVALID_ARG_TYPE` with message "The 'file' argument must be of type string.
+Received undefined", this is typically caused by the `bcrypt` package requiring native compilation.

+**Solution Applied:**
+- Replaced `bcrypt` with `bcryptjs` (pure JavaScript implementation)
+- Updated all dependencies to latest compatible versions
+- Cleared npm cache and reinstalled dependencies

+**If you still encounter issues:**
+1. Clear npm cache: `npm cache clean --force`
+2. Delete `node_modules` and `package-lock.json`
+3. Run `npm install` again
+4. Ensure you have the latest Node.js version (16.0.0 or higher)

+### Database Connection Issues

+If you see database connection errors:
+1. Ensure PostgreSQL is installed and running
+2. Update database credentials in `.env` file
+3. Create the database: `createdb giki_library`
+4. Run database setup: `npm run setup-db`

+### Microsoft OAuth Setup

+For authentication to work:
+1. Register your app at [Azure Portal](https://portal.azure.com/)
+2. Get Client ID and Client Secret
+3. Update `.env` file with your OAuth credentials
+4. Set redirect URI to `http://localhost:3000/auth/microsoft/callback`

 ## License